rgherta/k8s-libvirt/README.md

 ```

-Some important considerations:
+## Considerations

+Some of the main learning points are outlined below.

+* Image building can be done with Kickstart files as part of anaconda installation process or Ignition/Cloudinit files.
+For simplicity we use virt-builder, part of the libguestfs library, with firstboot bash scripts that should be comfortable for all users.
+An important step when building such images locally is to scan them with openscap tools.
+This is what we are doing in ansible scripts.
+During builder.tf we also copy the public keys to be used by ansible and a default root password is set for debugging purposes.

+* Libvirt can run in both system and [session mode](https://libvirt.org/daemons.html).
+While session mode is less privileged and preferred for small setups, it will not be able to provision multiple networks without additional manual setup.
+Most platforms use libvirt in *system mode* because it needs networks, host devices and interfaces, mounting and sharing filesystems etc. This is the reason tofu commands are ran as sudo.

+* Libvirt networks.... firewalld zones etc...
+Since the networks have [route mode](https://libvirt.org/firewall.html), the corresponding interfaces virbr<N> have been attached to the firwalld libvirt-routed zone.
+This zone contains nftable rules that allow communication between networks and with the underlying host as well.

-* Calico requires some additional linux kernel settings and ports opened.
+* Calico requires some additional linux kernel settings and bgp ports open.
 These are detailed in boot and ansible scripts.
-Networking plugins should also look for a special kubeadm configmap that is present in kubeadm provisioned clusters.
-This config map contains information about the
+Normally networking plugins should  look for a special kubeadm configmap that is present in kubeadm provisioned clusters.
+This config map contains information about the requested cidr without the need to additionally enter it in the networking plugin configuration.
+This is not the case for calico it seems.

-*
+* Lvm is used to create a volume group on all the nodes and this will be our default k8s storage class in order to avoid using hostpath and all the permission issues this will bring.

+* Ansible scans the nodes and saves openscap reports in the ./scans folder.
+It is a practice used more often in platforms managing images.
+Reports contain a list of issues and manual fixes.
+There is a possibility to automate the process, refer to the relevant documentation.

 ## Integrate FluxCD